georgewallace/elasticsearch/docs/reference/elasticsearch/rest-apis/paginate-search-results.md

 }
 ```

+%  TEST[setup:my_index]

 ### Keeping the search context alive [scroll-search-context]

 A scroll returns all the documents which matched the search at the time of the initial search request.
 It ignores any subsequent changes to these documents.
 The `scroll_id` identifies a *search context* which keeps track of everything that {{es}} needs to return the correct documents.
 The search context is created by the initial request and kept alive by subsequent requests.

 The `scroll` parameter (passed to the `search` request and to every `scroll` request) tells Elasticsearch how long it should keep the search context alive.
-Its value (e.g. `1m`, see [Time units](/reference/elasticsearch/rest-apis/api-conventions.md#time-units)) does not need to be long enough to process all data — it just needs to be long enough to process the previous batch of results.
+Its value (e.g. `1m`, see [Time units](api-conventions.md#time-units)) does not need to be long enough to process all data — it just needs to be long enough to process the previous batch of results.
 Each `scroll` request (with the `scroll` parameter) sets a new expiry time.
 If a `scroll` request doesn’t pass in the `scroll` parameter, then the search context will be freed as part of *that* `scroll` request.

 Normally, the background merge process optimizes the index by merging together smaller segments to create new, bigger segments.
 Once the smaller segments are no longer needed they are deleted.
 This process continues during scrolling, but an open search context prevents the old segments from being deleted since they are still in use.

 ::::{tip}
 Keeping older segments alive means that more disk space and file handles are needed.
 Ensure that you have configured your nodes to have ample free file handles.
-See [File Descriptors](docs-content://deploy-manage/deploy/self-managed/file-descriptors.md).
+See [File Descriptors](file-descriptors.md).
 ::::

 Additionally, if a segment contains deleted or updated documents then the search context must keep track of whether each document in the segment was live at the time of the initial search request.
 Ensure that your nodes have sufficient heap space if you have many open scrolls on an index that is subject to ongoing deletes or updates.

 ::::{note}
 To prevent against issues caused by having too many scrolls open, the user is not allowed to open scrolls past a certain limit.
 By default, the maximum number of open scrolls is 500.
 This limit can be updated with the `search.max_open_scroll_context` cluster setting.
 ::::

-You can check how many search contexts are open with the [nodes stats API](https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-nodes-stats):
+You can check how many search contexts are open with the [nodes stats API](cluster-nodes-stats.md):

 ```console
 GET /_nodes/stats/indices/search
 ```

 ### Clear scroll [clear-scroll]

 Search context are automatically removed when the `scroll` timeout has been exceeded.
-However keeping scrolls open has a cost, as discussed in the [previous section](#scroll-search-context) so scrolls should be explicitly cleared as soon as the scroll is not being used anymore using the `clear-scroll` API:
+However keeping scrolls open has a cost, as discussed in the [previous section](paginate-search-results.md#scroll-search-context) so scrolls should be explicitly cleared as soon as the scroll is not being used anymore using the `clear-scroll` API:

 ```console
 DELETE /_search/scroll